Bitcoin has left no loose threads in the loop as it trades around $5,000, retaining strong support at $4,000.

 — Peter Schiff (@PeterSchiff) March 13, 2020

 The well-known economist and stockbroker, Peter Schiff, reliefs the burning thoughts of crypto investors as he says that is the markets crash at the same rate, the difference between having Bitcoin and not having any Bitcoin will be too small to matter.
 Is this the end?
 Are we soon going to watch BTC touching $2,000?

-Well, the hourly chart is no exception as Bitcoin loses imminent support from 50-day and 200-day around $8,900 and $8,400, respectively.
+As per BTC forecast, the hourly chart shows no exception as Bitcoin loses imminent support from 50-day and 200-day around $8,900 and $8,400, respectively.
 The selling pressure becomes dense as the investors panic, and RSI drops below 30 at $17.07.